Poseyy/Poseyy/README.md

 ## Hi friends.
 I'm Luke Posey. 👋

-I'm passionate about practical applications of AI/ML, especially in FinTech.
+I spend most of my time on trading tools and practical applications of AI/ML.
 I try to strike a balance between the amount of code I ship and content I create.

-📊 I spend most of my time on [Dataset Daily](https://www.datasetdaily.com), a data newsletter on markets, companies, and industries.
+📊 I spend most of my writing time on [Dataset Daily](https://www.datasetdaily.com), a data newsletter on markets, companies, and industries as well as [Medium](https://medium.com/@posey).

-📈 I also spend my time working on [Spawner](https://www.spawner.ai), open data for traders and investors.
+📈 I also spend my time working on [Spawner](https://www.spawner.ai), open tools and data for traders and investors.

 📫 Contact: [Twitter](https://twitter.com/poseysthumbs) | [Medium](https://medium.com/@posey) | [Linkedin](https://www.linkedin.com/in/luke-posey/)